abhinavminhas/Gmail-API-Helper/README.md

     <img src="https://user-images.githubusercontent.com/17473202/138043948-dd805f6e-faec-4c05-b164-78aabdca55d7.png" />
 12. Once you see '**Received verification code.
 You may now close this window.**', you can close the browser window and save the contents of '**token.json**' to reuse until credentials are changed or refreshed.
 The token path parameter in **GmailHelper.GetGmailService()** can be used to save and reuse the generated OAuth token again and again.

-    **NOTE:** *Keep contents of '**token.json**' & '**credentials.json**' safe to avoid misuse.
+    **NOTE:** *Keep contents of '**token.json**' & '**credentials.json**' safe to avoid any misuse.
 Checkout solution tests for more understanding on usage.*
-13. For concurrent usage create a lock object for extension methods in a non-static class.
+13. For concurrent usage create a lock object for the used extension methods in a non-static class.
     **Examples:**
 ```
 public class Gmail {